ieyasu/DSMACC/README.md

 ### <a id="Install%20Prerequisites"/>Install prerequisites

 DSMACC has relatively few requirements and all can be obtained free of charge.
-DSMACC itself requires a basic linux development environment.
+DSMACC itself requires a basic Linux development environment.
 DSMACC also uses KPP (distributed with DSMACC), which requires a parser and a lexer.